JulienDelavande/lextral/README.md

 We explored three main strategies for contract clause classification:

-1. **Prompt-based classification** – Use a general-purpose LLM (e.g., *mistral-small*) with a simple zero-shot prompt listing all possible categories.
+1. **Prompt-based classification** - Use a general-purpose LLM (e.g., *mistral-small*) with a simple zero-shot prompt listing all possible categories.
 The model directly returns the predicted category name.
-2. **Retrieval-augmented classification** – Embed all training clauses (60k) using *Mistral Embed*, store them in a `pgvector` database with an HNSW index, and at inference time embed the query clause, retrieve the *k* most similar clauses and their labels, then include them as few-shot examples in the prompt.
+2. **Retrieval-augmented classification** - Embed all training clauses (60k) using *Mistral Embed*, store them in a `pgvector` database with an HNSW index, and at inference time embed the query clause, retrieve the *k* most similar clauses and their labels, then include them as few-shot examples in the prompt.
-3. **Fine-tuned classification** – Fine-tune a larger model (*Ministral 3B*) with a classification head on the 60k training clauses using LoRA, enabling the model to directly predict the correct label without additional context retrieval.
+3. **Fine-tuned classification** - Fine-tune a larger model (*Ministral 3B*) with a classification head on the 60k training clauses using LoRA, enabling the model to directly predict the correct label without additional context retrieval.

 The project is organized into two main components:

-* **Experiments** – for running experiments and fine-tuning the model.
+* **Experiments** - for running experiments and fine-tuning the model.
-* **Backend** – for the deployed version of the solution, available online at [https://lextral.delavande.fr](https://lextral.delavande.fr) and the api documentation at [https://lextral.delavande.fr/docs](https://lextral.delavande.fr/docs).
+* **Backend** - for the deployed version of the solution, available online at [https://lextral.delavande.fr](https://lextral.delavande.fr) and the api documentation at [https://lextral.delavande.fr/docs](https://lextral.delavande.fr/docs).
+* **Lextral.pdf** - Technical presentation

 ---